Four of Cups

 The Four of Cups is a Minor Arcana tarot card.
+It is associated with the element of Water and is the fourth card in the Suit of Cups.

 Symbolism

 In Tarot reading, the Four of Cups tends to represent an apathy, disinterest, or contemplation that is misaligned.
 In the image, the character is sitting in consideration over the cups before them, but is oblivious to the cup being offered.
 It shows a lack of appreciation for gifts and opportunities.
 Dismissiveness, complacency, and a lack of growth are being warned against.